-Global average temperatures are projected to rise over this century.
-Temperature increases will vary regionally and seasonally; for example, temperature increases at polar latitudes are expected to be greater than increases near the equator (IPCC 2007a Ch.11).
-Part of this future warming is inevitable due to the long-lived greenhouse gases that are already present in Earth's atmosphere.
-However the full extent of warming will depend in part on future emissions of greenhouse gases.
+Global average temperatures are projected to rise over this century and beyond, causing continued changes in all components of the climate system.
+Temperature increases will vary regionally and seasonally; for example, temperature increases at polar latitudes are expected to be greater than increases near the equator (USGCRP 2014 Ch.
+2).
+Part of this future warming is inevitable due to the long-lived greenhouse gases that are already present in Earth’s atmosphere.

 U.S. Geological Survey, USDI Fish and Wildlife Service, National Park Service